FrostBD/st-custom-fonts/README.md

 ## Features

-*It's possible to use local fonts or import them from Google Fonts.*
+- *It's possible to use local fonts or import them from Google Fonts.*

+- *Fonts can be added or removed from a list.*

+- *Fonts can be associated with a UI theme and automatically loaded when the theme changes.*

 ## Installation and Usage